People love sharing photos of their food but getting the perfect shot like the pros do can be a real challenge. Until now!

 I am always hesitant to cook a recipe without a picture.
 A picture tells me what it looks like and provides evidence the author actually tested the recipe!

-I am often asked, especially by food bloggers, about my food photography since I shot almost all the food and travel shots on this site, and 400 photos in my book.
-I’m always flattered, especially since I know that I am a loooonnnnng way from a good food shooter.
-But I have done reasonably well given the constraints under which I operate.
+I am often asked, especially by food bloggers, about my food photography since I shot almost all the food and travel shots on this site, and almost all 400 photos in my book.
+I have an advantage.
+I actually have a Masters in Fine Arts from the School of the Art Institute of Chicago and I have been mentored by some greats such as Jerry N. Uelsmann, John Paul Caponigro, Harold Ross, and Dave Black.

 - Foodporn.
 People gobble up pictures of beautiful food.
 They love looking at food they cannot make at home, like looking at the bodies of models and athletes they cannot have at home.
 Alas, most foodporn is like real porn, low production values.
 Most are bad pictures of fabulous dishes on food blogs and message boards, often shot in a restaurant, often taken by a cheap point-and-shoot digital camera with head-on flash, usually annoying everyone in the dining room.
 Sadly foodpron also appears on many restaurant websites.